 Elephant’s Eye Cave

-A cave is halfway up Elephant Hill, representing the elephant’s eye.
+A cave halfway up Elephant Hill represents the elephant’s eye.
 This beautiful sight has been described by great Chinese poets and visitors who have visited the site for years.
-There are over 70 inscriptions and carvings within the cave.
+The cave contains over 70 inscriptions and carvings.

 The inscriptions within the cave are from the Song and Tang Dynasties, and they praise the site’s beauty.
-The cave has a renowned Lu You (who lived between 1125 and 1210) poem.
+The cave also has a poem by the renowned Lu You (who lived between 1125 and 1210).
 He was among the four most amazing poets of the Southern Song dynasty.

 This Elephant eye cave is 52 meters long, 2 meters long, and 10 meters wide.
 And from there you can get an excellent view of the region.